 What is Salsa Ranchera?

-This salsa is pretty common in Mexico, it’s a type of salsa roja made with vegetables that are roasted in the oven with a touch of heat from jalapenos or serranos.
 It’s not meant to be too spicy, but it all depends on which chili you use and whether you remove the ribs and seeds of the chili or not.

 Ranchero Salsa aka Salsa Ranchera is delicious with huevos rancheros, tacos, burritos, enchiladas, nachos, tamales, eggs, chicken, beef, and vegetables.